-Finally, we have a grievance procedure in place should you believe that you have been discriminated against, including having experienced or witnessed an incident of sexual misconduct.
-The link to make a report is titleix.truman.edu/makea-report.
-If you aren't sure you want to file a report or have questions, feel free to email titleix@truman.edu or call 660-785-4354.
+Finally, we have a grievance procedure in place should you believe that you have been discriminated against, including if you have experienced or witnessed an incident of sexual misconduct.
+You may make a report online at titleix.truman.edu/makea-report.
+If you aren't sure you want to file a report, or you have questions, feel free to email titleix@truman.edu, call 660-785-4354, or visit the Title IX Coordinator in person in Violette Hall 1308.